asimondev/oracle-scripts/docs/cloning.md

 After the installation you have to run the *root.sh* script as *root* user.

-Sometimes you have to use *-g* option to specify another UNIX groups.
-Don't forget to use *-r" option for RAC installations.
+Sometimes you have to use **-g** option to specify another UNIX groups.
+Don't forget to use **-r*" option for RAC installations.

 ## Install Oracle patches into the new ORACLE_HOME.